-The Public Interest Registry (PIR), registry for the .org top-level domain, launched the DNS Abuse Institute on February 17, 2020.
-The purpose is to help protect Internet users from the threat of domain name system (DNS) abuse.
+The Public Interest Registry (PIR), registry for the .org top-level domain, launched the domain name system Abuse Institute on February 17, 2020.
+The purpose is to help protect Internet users from the threat of domain name system abuse.

-The institute’s mission includes helping to identify and report DNS abuse, establishing best practices in the area of DNS abuse and funding DNS research.
+The institute’s mission includes helping to identify and report DNS abuse, establishing best practices in the area of domain name system abuse and funding domain name system research.

 The Institute’s activities cover three main areas:

-– Innovation: Developing best practices for registries and registrars and funding research on cyber security and DNS abuse;
+– Innovation: Developing best practices for registries and registrars and funding research on cyber security and domain name system abuse;

 – Education: Through the development of a library of available information and practices;